fpc/FPCDocumentation/readmechm.txt

 been able to verify, this is more an Internet Explorer viewer application problem, not a problem of the format itself

-What OSes support CHM?
+What OSes support CHM natively?
 ----------------------

 Windows versions after windows 98 can open CHMs.
 Due to new security measures in XPsp2 and later, sometimes unlocking the CHMs is necessary (see troubleshooting paragraph).

-On Linux there are at least for packages to process CHMs:
+On Linux (and mostly *nix in general) there are at least four packages to process CHMs in addition to FPC/Lazarus' own:

 - the xCHM viewer
 - the KCHMViewer viewer